trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended.

 == Changelog ==
+= 1.8.6 - 2024-10-24 =
+* Enhancement - Added an "Active Late Shipments" filter in TrackShip Shipments.
+* Tweak - Added first_event_time column to the trackship_shipment table.
+* Dev - Not required to enable shipment status notifications for customer, if notification is also sent to admin using code snippet
+* Update - tested up to WC versions for the WooCommerce 9.3.3 release

 = 1.8.5 - 2024-09-25 =
 * Enhancement - Added a notice when the plugin is deactivated for delivered orders
 * Tweak - Implemented a filter to don't send Phone number to Klaviyo Webhook (exclude_klaviyo_phone)